 - Students with an Associate in Arts or an Associate in Science from an Oklahoma college may have some of their bachelor's degree courses waived.

-- An associate degree is an accomplishment students can put on their resume for job applications or promotions.
+- An associate degree is an accomplishment students can put on their resumes for job applications or promotions.

 - Individuals with an associate degree have lower unemployment rates than those with only a high school diploma or some college.

 There are no negative effects on your current academic standing, progress toward your bachelor’s degree, financial aid, or anything else.
 It is simply a way for you to get the credential you deserve.